In this Article...quick links

 Are you struggling to keep your online audience engaged?
 Let’s face it, listening to someone present can occasionally, even at the best of times, be a little boring.
 But now that so many of our presentations are taking place online, the challenge is even greater.
-Virtual meetings, online presentations, live and pre-recorded webinars are critical for keeping the flow of business communication going, but we’ve now got to think how we make our online presentations interesting, so our audience is fully engaged?
+Virtual meetings, online presentations, live and pre-recorded webinars are critical for keeping the flow of business communication going, but we’ve now got to think how to make an online presentation interesting, so our audience is fully engaged?

 Although it may still feel strange to spend so much of the working day meeting and presenting through a device it’s something we are all going to have to get used to.
 Even when business life returns to something more like normal, we are still going to have more ‘Zoom’ meetings than phone calls.
 Why?
 Because we can.
 Once people get used to seeing you, rather than just chatting to you, it’s hard to go back.
 So, mastering the skills needed to prepare and deliver interesting presentations online is going to become one of your greatest assets.

-Here’s how to make online presentations interesting in just 10 simple steps!?
+Here’s how to make an online presentation interesting in just 10 simple steps!?

 If you feel you need to amp up your online charisma then elevate your presentations from ho-hum to yea-ha as follows!: